trywait/yopix-public/README.md

 # YoPix - 16×16 Pixel Art Converter

+> 👋 Hey there!
+Quick heads up: YoPix was built by a dad (me) with zero development experience, paired with AI (I know...) to create a tool I wished existed for my kids and Yoto MYO cards and playlists.
+The code might be messy, probably breaks a bunch of best practices, and could make seasoned developers cry - but hey, it works! 😅
+>
+> This project stands on the shoulders of tons of other great projects, using amazing open-source tools like Pixel It, Next.js, and others.
+Also allows you to search the great resource that is Yoto icons.
+Please support these original projects and their creators.
+YoPix is not meant for profit - it's just a fun tool for the community.
+>
+> Also important to note: This project has no affiliation with Yoto or Yoto Player.
+I'm just a dad who wanted an easier way to make pixel art for my kids' MYO cards and playlists.

 YoPix is a web application that converts any image into a true 16×16 pixel art representation using the open-source [Pixel It](https://github.com/giventofly/pixelit) library.
 The application is built with [Next.js](https://nextjs.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).

 ## Features